masalinas/uniovi-maiind-node-red-docker/README.md

 # Description
-Maiind mongodb and node-red custom services deployed as Docker Containers locally and publised in your private docker-hub rspository.
+Maiind mongodb and node-red custom services deployed as Docker Containers locally and published in your private docker-hub rspository.

 - The mongodb service include:
     - Basic Securize